LM03/LM03.github.io/_posts/2017-11-19-Untitled-document.md

 **_Variables_**

-*How quick you are, how many monsters there are, how much time you have to react.*
+*How quick you are, how many monsters there are, how much time you have to react you get points as your score.*

 **_Play snake_**